The Irishman: De-aging De Niro was a waste of money

 They're both 76.
 Who are they kidding?

-Throughout Martin Scorsese's new gangster epic, streaming on Netflix now, $200 million dollars-worth of digital effects have been applied to the actor's faces to make them appear decades younger.
+Martin Scorsese's new gangster epic, streaming on Netflix now, is reported to have cost around $159 million.
+A large part of that is the extensive digital effects applied to the actor's faces to make them appear decades younger.

 And it doesn't really work.

-I've seen The Irishman twice now, and I'm fully onboard with the groundswell of critical adoration.
+I've seen The Irishman twice now, and I loved it.
+I'm fully onboard with the groundswell of critical adoration.
 Legendary director Scorsese has crafted a delicious final chapter to his canon of crime movies, a swan song for a generation of actors, and an elegy for the 20th century.
 It's a layered exploration of the passage of time and the roles small men play in the big moments of history, with the unexpected bonus of a devastating final act.

 But the digital de-aging thing...
 I dunno guys.

 I don't want to denigrate the skill or hard work of Industrial Light and Magic's legion of technicians.
 It takes a huge amount of craft and artistry to digitally create or alter human faces, because viewers are so attuned to the tiniest nuances of the face.
-We don't even have to spot something wrong, because we just instinctively recognise when there's something off about a face -- a phenomenon known as the "uncanny valley."
+We don't even have to spot something wrong, because we just instinctively recognise when there's something off -- a phenomenon known as the "uncanny valley."
 Creating facial expressions takes more than just erasing wrinkles and redrawing shadows on the surface of the skin.
 Visual effects artists are experts in all manner of arcane anatomical phenomena.
 For instance, do you know what subsurface scattering is?
 Visual effects artists know that it's the way light penetrates skin and changes colour.

-These cutting-edge effects are everywhere, making two Wills Smiths in Gemini Man or de-aging Marvel characters left and right.
-In The Irishman, they're used to turn De Niro into Frank Sheeran, a real-life WW2 veteran, union official and mob hitman.
-In the earliest scenes he's meant to be somewhere around his 30s.
+These cutting-edge effects are everywhere at the moment, making two Wills Smiths in Gemini Man or de-aging Marvel characters left and right.
+In The Irishman, they're used to turn De Niro into Frank Sheeran, a real-life WW2 veteran, union official and mob hitman who begins the movie somewhere around his 30s.
 But even with those fancy effects I just saw the Robert De Niro of today.
 Plus or minus a few digital wrinkles, his gait is slow, his jawline soft, his shoulders hunched and tight.
 Even with the millions of dollars of effects, he isn't the stalking physical presence of Mean Streets, Taxi Driver or Heat.

 Less godfather, more dirty grandpa.